davmac314/dinit/README.md

 service will be started first).
 It  can monitor the process corresponding to a service, and re-start it if it dies, and it can do this in an intelligent way, first "rolling back" all dependent services, and restarting them when their dependencies are satisfied.
-However, the precise nature of dependency relations between services is highly configurable.
+The precise nature of dependency relations between services is highly configurable.
 The _dinitctl_ tool can be used to start or stop services and check their state (by issuing commands to the "dinit" daemon).

 Dinit is designed to run as either as a system service manager (runs as root, uses system paths for configuration etc) or a user process (runs as a user,